Milnor Fiber Consistency via Flatness: Preliminaries and References

 L\^{e}'s proof, which we will generalize to prove Theorem \ref{thm:fibr}, is essentially an application of Proposition \ref{prop:af} to obtain the transversality of smooth fibers with the boundary sphere of $B_\varepsilon$ necessary for the use of Lemma \ref{lem:tfil}.
-Lemma \ref{lem:tfil} can likewise be used to give the independence of the resulting fibration from the chosen $\varepsilon, \delta$; for a proof that it is independent of the chosen coordinate system, see, e.g., Proposition 6.2.12 of \cite{handbook_mf}.
+Lemma \ref{lem:tfil} can likewise be used to give the independence of the resulting fibration from the chosen $\varepsilon, \delta$; for a proof that it is independent of the chosen coordinate system more broadly, see, e.g., Proposition 6.2.12 of \cite{handbook_mf}.

-\begin{rmk} The method of proof described above gives us a precise criterion for which values of $\varepsilon$ are sufficiently small to be used to define the Milnor fibration.
-Specifically, we require that $S_\varepsilon$ and all smaller spheres centered at the origin are transverse to the strata of a Whitney stratification of $f$ satisfying the ($a_f$) condition; Whitney's condition ($b$) guarantees that this is indeed possible. \end{rmk}
+\begin{rmk} The method of proof described above gives us an effective criterion to confirm a chosen $\varepsilon$ is sufficiently small to be used to define the Milnor fibration.
+Specifically, it is enough that $S_\varepsilon$ and all smaller spheres centered at the origin are transverse to the strata of a Whitney stratification of $f$ satisfying the ($a_f$) condition; Whitney's condition ($b$), applied using lines through the origin, is enough to guarantee that this is indeed possible in this case.
+(More generalizably, one can use the \bodyemph{Curve Selection Lemma} to establish this transversality --- see Proposition 3.9 of \cite{hironaka_suban}.)

+It should be noted that this is a sufficient condition, but not a necessary one.
+In other circumstances, where it may not be possible to obtain Whitney stratifications of this type, the existence and independence of chosen radii of analogues to the Milnor fibration can also be established using more relaxed versions of these hypotheses --- see, e.g., Proposition 4.2 of \cite{art_fibr}. \end{rmk}